keelancook/lanyon/cv.md

 ## Publications

 ### Articles & Chapters
-“The Church and Her Mission to the Cities: A Theological Rubric to Evaluate Urban Mission Methods,” Occasional Bulletin of EMS 30.2 (Spring 2017).
+* “The Church and Her Mission to the Cities: A Theological Rubric to Evaluate Urban Mission Methods,” *Occasional Bulletin of EMS* 30.2 (Spring 2017).
+* "Unreached People Groups," Patterned: Sharing and Imitating Christ Together (NC Baptists,

 ### Selected Essays